 Cobb Frying Pan

-This robust Cobb Frying Pan is coated with a non-stick material.
-Ideal for frying, pancakes, eggs, ect.
+This robust Cobb Frying Pan is specifically designed to rest neatly and securely on top of your Cobb BBQ.
+It’s coated with a high quality non-stick material.
+Ideal for frying, pancakes, eggs, etc

 - Grills – meats, chicken, vegetables, fish etc.